 - Increase Black representation in all levels of government, including statewide appointments and statewide elected offices.

 - Creating employment opportunities and economic security for African Americans.

 - Ensure the African American community has equal access to education, social services, health, mental health, and other government programs and services.

-- Strengthen protections against hate crimes and defend the civil rights and liberties of Blacks.
+- Strengthen protections against hate crimes and defend the civil rights and liberties of African Americans.

-- Fight racial stereotypes and negative portrayals of Blacks in the media.
+- Fight racial stereotypes and negative portrayals of African Americans in the media.